 The acquisition of a controlling stake in Hulu appears to be as much of a deciding factor in the deal as the Fox movie and television properties, as Disney is clearly keen on controlling its own fate in the streaming video marketplace.

-Iger indicated that Disney’s stake in Hulu will help it “become an even more viable competitor” to the likes of Amazon and, especially, Netflix, which has been carving out an increasingly large place for itself in the world of direct-to-consumer original video content; with the help of its worldwide rollout, Netflix has acquired over 100 million subscribers globally.
-Both Netflix and Amazon have also won Primetime Emmy Awards for their original series in recent years, and their shift toward original content and away from licensed programming has proven to be a wise move, given how many networks and studios — including CBS, HBO, and others — have invested in their own streaming services in recent years.
+Iger indicated that Disney’s stake in Hulu will help it “become an even more viable competitor” to the likes of Amazon and, especially, Netflix, which has been carving out an increasingly large place for itself in the world of direct-to-consumer original video content; with the help of its worldwide rollout, Netflix has acquired more than 100 million subscribers globally.
+Both Netflix and Amazon have also won Primetime Emmy Awards for their original series in recent years, and their shift toward original content and away from licensed programming has proven to be a wise move, given how many networks and studios — including CBS, HBO, and others — have invested in their own

 Given the surprising popularity of Netflix’s content, and Amazon Video’s mixture of critically acclaimed series and a near-unlimited flow of cash, the Disney deal doesn’t appear to threaten either streaming service in the immediate future.
 Whether the deal will ensure Disney’s future as a dominant force in the direct-to-consumer streaming video marketplace remains uncertain, however, and opinions are mixed.